An oximetry test measures the amount of oxygen in the blood and can be used to assess your child's breathing during sleep.

 Overnight pulse oximetry can be done in hospital or at home to measure oxygen levels when a child is asleep.
 It can be used in the following ways.

-- to measure lung function (for example, in a baby who was premature and may need oxygen)
+- to check for low oxygen levels (hypoxia) which may be due to poor or low lung function (for example, in a baby who was premature and may need oxygen)